bhisaac/5eFP/5eFP-SRD.md

 When a spell deals damage, you can spend two uses of your sorcery feature to increase the spell damage by +1.

-You can use Empowered Spell even if you have already used your sorcery feature on a different Metamagic option during the casting of the spell.
+You can use Empowered Spell even if you have already used your sorcery feature this turn.

 ### Extended Spell